Prunus padus: Ecology

 The flowers are hermaphroditic and pollinated by bees and flies.
-The fruit is readily eaten by birds, which do not taste astringency as unpleasant.
+The fruit is readily eaten by birds, which do not perceive astringency as unpleasant.

-In Eurasia, the Bird-cherry ermine moth (Yponomeuta evonymella) uses bird-cherry as its host plant, and the larvae can eat single trees leafless.
+In Eurasia, the bird-cherry ermine moth (Yponomeuta evonymella) uses bird-cherry as its host plant, and the larvae can eat single trees leafless.

 In North America the tree is often attacked by the black knot fungus.

 Poison

 The glycosides prulaurasin and amygdalin, which can be poisonous to some mammals, are present in some parts of P. padus, including the leaves, stems and fruits.